ajberkley/cl-binary-store/README.md

 the data is quite a lot smaller with this package.

 ## User interface
-### Options

-\*track-references\* default is T.  Let this to NIL if you have simple data with no references between them at all (so lists of data, no circularity, no repeated objects).
-This is very fast.

-\*support-shared-list-structures\* default is T.  let this to NIL if you have references to the middle of lists, or circularity that isn't just back to the head of a list.

-\*store-class-slots\* default is NIL.
-Standard object class allocated slots will be stored if this is T

-\*write-magic-number\* default is NIL.
-If T we will write out a magic number and the \*write-version\* to the output, which will then be validated against \*supported-versions\* when read back in.

 ### (store place &rest data)

 *place* can be string or pathname referring to a file, or a stream, or a